Your Donations Help!

-Wastewater Upgrade: Next up, the new California Director of State Parks made the commitment to get our aging sewer systems brought up to today’s standards.
-Camp One has had all of the engineering completed and will start construction in September, 2014.
-The preliminary design work for Camp Two and Three has gotten underway, and construction on those will proceed over the next couple of years.
+Wastewater Upgrade: The California Director of State Parks made the commitment to get our aging sewer systems brought up to today’s standards.
+Camp One has had all of the engineering completed and construction continued last fall.
+The design work for Camp Two and Three is completed as well, and construction on those will continue this fall.

 Your Ideas are Welcome

 Let Operations Director Cyrus Kroninger know if you have suggestions for other improvements.
 Your generosity will help these projects become a reality.

 Help us preserve and sustain this special historic campground and its environs.

 Forester – In-kind or cash contributions >$100 to $1,000